learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Learning_MySQL.md

 ## MySQL client installation and basic operations

-To use the client for database configuration, do the following steps:
+The following is a summary from [this guide](https://dev.mysql.com/doc/mysql-getting-started/en/) which has many details, but here are the following steps:
 1) Download the client <br />
   i) **Linux** <br />
     Follow the instructions on this [this link](https://dev.mysql.com/doc/refman/8.0/en/linux-installation.html).
 For users using Debian or Ubuntu, use the [APT documentation here](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/#apt-repo-fresh-install) and follow the 3 steps. <br />